mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 Shown if you select ``Recent Locos`` in the `Selection Method`_.

 |ed| remembers the last 10 locos that you have selected.
-(That number can be increased or decreased with `Maximum Recent Locos <../configuration/preferences.html#maximum-recent-locos>`_ preference.)
+(That number can be increased or decreased with :ref:`Maximum Recent Locos <configuration/preferences:maximum recent locos>` preference.)

 If the loco you want to control to is in the list, simply click on it and you will be taken back to the |T-S| with that loco selected.